To find exact matches in the Q&A, put your question in “quotation marks”.

 Then once the debt is on the US card, it can be cancelled using the Liberty program.

-(Similar) Question: If I purchased your system would I be able to use it to help settle the debts of other people such as relatives friendsor neighbors?
+If I purchased your system would I be able to use it to help settle the debts of other people such as relatives friends or neighbors?

 Your strategy is simple.
 One a 1:1 basis, for each thing they send you, you send one response right away.
 The response will always be the first dispute letter and affidavit, until and unless they get more belligerent and threatening.
 Then use the second letter.
 That’s it.
 It’s as simple as that.
 If they don’t respond point-for-point to the dispute letter and satisfy what it demands, and if they fade away from contacting you, then you have no need to pursue them any further.

-Answer: We will certainly refund your money if the documents don’t get delivered to you for some reason.
+We will certainly refund your money if the documents don’t get delivered to you for some reason.
 This has never happened.
-But once they are delivered to you, either by download or email, whatever the method, you cannot return them.
+But once they are delivered to you, either by download or e-mail, whatever the method, you cannot return them.
 Now the information is yours.
 We cannot control what you do with the information.
 Nor can we control how the pretender lender institutions will respond to your filing of the documents with them.
 Thus once you have received the Liberty documents, there cannot be any refund thereafter.
-The good news is, not a single customer since 2002 has ever asked for a refund.
-That is testimony to the 100% success rate of the Liberty program.
-It is extremely unlikely that the Liberty system will fail.
+The good news is, since 2002, only about 0.1% (one tenth of one percent) of the Liberty customers have asked for a refund.
+And their reasons were invariably because they lost courage and didn’t have the mettle to confront the bankers.
+That is testimony to the success of the Liberty program.

 As to whether to put the name of the originator of the loan or the loan servicer, normally it is best to put the name of the servicer – the one who is corresponding with you, sending you statements, and trying to collect.
 This is because, as stated at the end of the dispute letter, “Notice to the Principal is Notice to the Agent, and Notice to the Agent is Notice to the Principal.”